-Watch a sad movie – The Notebook gets me going every time! – Listen to some emotional music – play something that is going to let you get it all out, whether it’s sad love songs to make you cry or something harder to let you scream along with the lyrics.
+Watch a sad movie (The Notebook gets me going every time!) or play something that is going to let you get it all out.
+It doesn’t matter whether it’s sad love songs to make you cry or something hard that let you scream along with the lyrics.

-Crying, creating, and talking to people about your feelings are all ways you can release sadness and move beyond it, but doing any of these things in excess can keep you stuck in your sadness.
-Pay attention to how you feel after to see if you feel better or you’re just stirring up more sadness.
+Crying, creating, and talking to people about your feelings are all ways you can release sadness and move beyond it.
+Doing any of these things in excess, however, can keep you stuck in your sadness.
+Pay attention to how you feel afterwards to see if you feel better or you’re just stirring up more sadness.

 People you know will have different ideas of how you should get over a breakup, and they probably won’t be shy with their advice.
-Some think it’s a good time to go out and find a new hookup as soon as possible, some turn to alcohol, some think a girls’ weekend with a 90s movie marathon is in order.
+Some think it’s a good time to go out and find a new hookup as soon as possible.
+Some turn to alcohol.
+Some think a girls’ weekend with a 90s movie marathon is in order.

 Things you are passionate about help you become immersed in an activity and get lost in the moment.
 It gives your brain some needed downtime and allows you to just be.

 If a breakup is bringing you down harder or for longer than you think it should, it might be time to talk to a supportive adult who can help you strategize getting back to normal.
 Consider talking to a school counselor or a parent if you need a little extra help.